 The delivery partner selected to undertake this project was the team from Passionfruit Australia Inc (PAI).
-The selection process involved a competitive open tender process where multiple parties submitted proposals in line with the requirements of the project.
-The current project will operate for four years, finishing in 2021.
+The selection process involved a tender process where Passionfruit Australia Inc submitted a proposal in line with the requirements of the project.
+The current project will operate for three years, finishing in 2025.

 During this period PAI will deliver the following elements:

 - An annually reviewed and updated Industry Communication Strategy, published using the Hort Innovation Template

 - Interim reports provided using the Milestone Report Template, every 6 months until the end of the project